 The Humble Authority in the Sermon on the Mount

-What is also remarkable is the way that he extended the commands of the Law.
+What is remarkable is the way that he extended the commands of the Law.
 He did so based on his own authority.
 Without arguing and threatening he simply said, ‘But I tell you…’ and with that he increased the scope of the command.
-He did it humbly and with authority.
+He did it humbly yet with authority.
 This was unique about his teaching.
 As the Gospel states when he had finished this Sermon.

 When Jesus had finished saying these things, the crowds were amazed at his teaching, 29 because he taught as one who had authority, and not as their teachers of the law.Matthew7:28-29